-The research was performed in four languages: English, (protected areas), Spanish + Portuguese (areas protegidas) and French (aires protégées).
+The research was performed in four languages: English, (protected areas), Spanish + Portuguese1 (areas protegidas) and French (aires protégées).
 These languages cover the American continent, most of Africa, a significant part of Oceania, some countries in Europe and Asia, and most of the countries within the tropical zone (Figure 1 and Table 1).
-No time limit was specified in the search; therefore, results encompass all publications available in the Scopus and Google Scholar databases.
-Search on these databases was done Table1.
-List of Tropical countries between October and November of 2018.
+No time limit was specified in the search; therefore, results encompass all publications between October and November of 2018.

-&lt;sup>1 As the term of search - areas protegidas - is the same for Spanish and Portuguese these languages were analysed together.
+1 As the term of search - areas protegidas - is the same for Spanish and Portuguese these languages were analysed together.